 - 1 tablespoon vanilla extract

-- In a large bowl, whisk together plant-based milk, maple syrup, and vanilla.
+- In a large bowl, whisk together oat milk, maple syrup, and vanilla.
 Add the chia seeds and mix well.
 Let it sit for 5 minutes, then mix it well once more to ensure the chia seeds don't clump or sink to the bottom.½ cup chia seeds, 2 cups oat milk, 2 tablespoons maple syrup, 1 tablespoon vanilla extract

 - Cover the bowl and refrigerate it for at least 1 hour, or overnight.